asayers/cbdr/README.md

 randomly pick one of your commits to measure each time you do a run.
 This has two advantages:

-* If results are correlated with time, then they're correlated with time-varying noise.
-Imagine you finish benchmarking commit A on a quiet machine, but then a cron jobs starts just as you start benchmarking commit B;
-  the penalty is absorbed entirely by commit B!
+* **When results are correlated with time, they're correlated with time-varying noise.**

+  Imagine you finish benchmarking commit A on a quiet machine, but then a cron jobs starts just as you start benchmarking commit B; the penalty is absorbed entirely by commit B!
 This applies to intermittent noise which varies at the second- or minute-scale, which is very common in benchmarking rigs.

   On the other hand, if you randomize the measurements then the penalty of the cron job in the example above will be even spread across both commits.
   It will hurt the precision of your results, but not the accuracy.
-* You can dynamically increase the number of samples until you achieve a desired presicion.
-After each sample you look at how wide the confidence interval of the mean-difference is, and if it's too wide you take another measurement.
+* **You can keep sampling until you achieve your desired presicion.**

+  After each sample, you look at how wide the confidence interval of the mean-difference is, and if it's too wide you take another measurement.

-  If you perform the measurements in order, then at the time you decide to move on from commit A to commit B, you only have access to the confidence interval of the mean for commit A at the start, not the mean-difference.
+  Suppose, on the other hand, you perform the measurements in order.
+  You're benchmarking A and wondering if it's time to move on to B.  You can compute a confidence interval for the mean of A, but that doesn't really tell you how tight the confidence interval for the _difference of the means_ is going to be.
 Just because you have a precice estimate of the mean for commit A, it doesn't mean you're going to have enough data for a precice estimate of the mean-difference.

-I get it: you want to build commit A, benchmark it, then build commit B in the same checkout (replacing the artifacts from commit A).
-Just save the artifacts somewhere.
-I use $HOME/.cache/$PROJECT_bench/$SHORTREV.

 ### ❌ Saving old benchmark results for later use